sketch-hq/get-sketch-logs/README.md

 bash <(curl -fsSL https://git.io/URL_PENDING) 1h
 ```

+> ☝️ The logs are zipped up in a single file, ready to share with the support team.
+All the information inside these logs is **anonymous** and **doesn't contain any personal identifiers**.

 ## Options

 Adjust the `1h` to whatever period best covers the investigated incident time.